julianwachholz/rest-util/README.md

 Installation
 ------------

-Just clone this repository into a folder on the vhost you are going to test.
+Just clone this repository into a folder on the vhost of the API you are going to test.
 That's it!

 Usage